noampetrank/Ubuntu-Setup-Scripts/README.md

 #### How to install ubuntu 16.04 (can vary between computers):
-1. insert DoK with Ubuntu 16.04 installation on it
+1. Insert DoK with Ubuntu 16.04 installation on it
 2. Turn on computer, and press F2/F12/search google (depends on computer)
-3. choose what looks like your installation DoK. if you get to choose between bios and UEFI, choose UEFI.
+3. Choose what looks like your installation DoK. if you get to choose between bios and UEFI, choose UEFI.
-4. press Enter
+4. Press Enter
-5. installation window 'welcome':
+5. Installation window 'welcome':
-5.1. when asked for password - choose the hard one
+5.1.
+When asked for password - choose the hard one
-5.2. when asked what to install, check both boxes.
+5.2.
+When asked what to install, check both boxes.
-5.3. connect to wifi
+5.3.
+Connect to wifi
-5.4. when asked details about computer:
+5.4.
+When asked details about computer:
 your name - doesn't matter
-computer name - bugaLab__ (number)
+computer name - bugalab\_ (number)
 user name - buga
 password - hard one
-5.5. when asked about type of installation - check boxes for 'erase all and install' + 'encrypt disk'(!)
+5.5.
+When asked about type of installation - check boxes for 'erase all and install' + 'encrypt disk'(!)

 ### Installation
-to install execute:
+To install execute:

 ```bash
 sudo apt-get install git
 git clone https://github.com/Bugatone/Ubuntu-Setup-Scripts.git
 cd Ubuntu-Setup-Scripts
 sudo ./install.sh
 ```

 #### Stuff to do after installing if needed:
 1. **Read the instructions carefully**
 2. Make sure there are no leftover files as root